scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </select>
 {% endhighlight %}

+When a user changes selects an option an event is pushed to the window's `dataLayer` with the selected option's 'data-form' attribute.

+{% highlight javascript %}
+window.dataLayer.push({ 'event': 'select-component-button' });
+{% endhighlight %}

 ### Sequential navigation

 The "previous page" link in sequential navigation is given a 'data-navigation' attribute whose value is `sequential-previous`.